 On Feb.
 1, 2022, a deadly shooting occurred outside a Richfield, Minnesota, school.
 As our community mourns, families are likely dealing with a lot of questions at their dinner tables and living rooms that may be difficult for parents to answer on their own.

-Throughout the last several months, seeing violence in the media has become more common.
-From police brutality to the storming of the Capitol, violence has been in the news a lot lately.
-Some young kids or teens may be confused about what is happening in our nation and how they should feel about it.
+Seeing violence in the media has become more common, and some young kids or teens may be confused about what is happening and how they should feel about it.

 We’re here to give you tips for talking to your kids and teens about the violence they’ve seen in the media.

 It’s important to discuss violent events in the media with your kids directly and openly.
 While it may feel uncomfortable or you may not be prepared, it’s still important to have the conversation.
 Find out what your child knows and how they feel about what is going on.
 Remember: Kids worries and questions, and even opinions on events, may not be the same as your own.
 Monitor your own emotions and be open to differences.

 Kids may ask questions such as ‘What is happening?’, ‘Why did this happen?’ or ‘Will they hurt me?’
 Parents may not always feel prepared to answer these questions, but being honest and factual, and using words and language that kids can understand is very important.
 Keeping open lines of communication allows children to express their thoughts and emotions in the ways they need to.
 This communication can look different at different ages.

 Shortly after the 2022 school shooting in Richfield, MN, Dr. Sarah Jerstad, child psychologist at Children’s Minnesota, shared helpful insights for parents on the local news about how they can talk with their kids about gun violence – especially when it occurs in or near a school.
 Dr. Jerstad told the news station that it’s important for parents to strike a balance when talking to kids about school gun violence and do not minimize what happened.